“…each instrument is aware of its role [and is] played with a gentleness that contrasts with the high paced reels — but still retains the sparkle.”

 ABOUT THE BAND

 “Outstanding musical expertise, blending of contrasting influences, and finely-balanced, integrated style…pure exhilaration for the ears.”

 Christian “Junior” Stevens has become an influential member of the Irish Traditional Music community in America; particularly in New England where his proficiency at such a young age on both concertina and accordion was nothing short of phenomenal.
 Gracing stages across the country with some of the most talented artists in the world, he is an in-demand performer and teacher with an intensely dedicated following.

 Alden Robinson learned the fiddle as a child in coastal Maine, and furthered his education in traditional music at University College, Co.
 Cork in Ireland.
-He quickly became recognizable as a new voice in Irish-American fiddle music and became a staple of the traditional music scene in New England.
-Alden continues to travel throughout the U.S. and Ireland to expand his already impressive repertoire; much to the delight of audiences and students of the craft from coast to coast.
+Over the past few years, he has become a staple of the traditional music scene in New England.
+Alden continues to travel throughout the U.S. and Ireland to expand his repertoire.

 Multi-instrumentalist Owen Marshall is one of the most highly sought-after accompanist in the United States.
 With his unique sense of harmony and rhythm, he has traveled and performed all over the world with many of the top acts in traditional music.
 A demanding schedule doesn’t interfere with his pursuit of new and innovative sounds as a bedrock accompanist with a style that never grows stale.

 Once called “a quintessential world-music musician,” award-winning singer and flute player Hanz Araki has been a prominent figure in the Irish music community in North America and beyond for more than 2 decades.
 In that time he has released 11 albums, played countless festival stages, toured nationally and internationally, and collaborated with a number of well respected musicians within and outside of the Celtic music genre.